-- Take That, Scrappy!: Invoked by the author in regards to Shinji, who he admits to despising - apparently, making him suffer is extremely cathartic for him.
+- Take That, Scrappy!: Invoked by the author in regards to Shinji, whom he admits to despising—apparently, making him suffer is a joy for him.
 Not that anyone really minds.

 - Teeth-Clenched Teamwork: In Chapter 10, between Archer, Lancer and True Assassin.

 - Tempting Fate: Caster Alter declares that there will be nome more last-minute rescues to stop her from killing Shirou.
 Immediately after she says so, Rider breaks down the front wall of the room they're in.
 Zouken hangs a lampshade.

 - This Is Gonna Suck: Lancer says it, word-for-word, in Chapter 10.

 - Tranquil Fury: Archer manages to anger Gilgamesh to the extent that the latter goes from roaring in rage to speaking softly.
 While promising to inflict untold torments on Archer.

 - Undying Loyalty: Rider to Sakura, as per canon.